Canada, Nazis and Ukraine

 The shameful irony is that when desperate Jewish children, women and men tried to escape the murderous pogroms and Holocaust engulfing Europe – engineered and executed by Nazis like Hunka – they were turned away.

-Despite the best efforts of the cliche-addicted cognoscenti to sanitise Ukraine, we can longer afford to turn away from mounting testimony of troubling aspects of its past and present.
+Despite the best efforts of the cliche-addicted cognoscenti to sanitise Ukraine, we can no longer afford to turn away from mounting testimony of troubling aspects of its past and present.

 The views expressed in this article are the author’s own and do not necessarily reflect Al Jazeera’s editorial stance.